Kitwana Rhymer

 Kitwana Rhymer (born 22 May 1978 in Saint Thomas, U.S. Virgin Islands) is a United States Virgin Islands basketball player currently with La Villa Basketball of the La Vega League in the Dominican Republic.

-Rhymer was a four-year player for the University of Massachusetts Amherst from 1998-2002.
+Rhymer was a four-year player for the University of Massachusetts Amherst from 1998 to 2002.
 He graduated as the school's fifth-leading shot blocker and was the 2000-01 Atlantic 10 Conference Defensive Player of the Year.

 Professional career

 Since beginning his professional career in 2002, Rhymer has bounced through nine teams on four continents.
 These include: